The Outside Thinker

 Hi, my name is Zsolt.
 Here are a few words about this page.

-I was originally trained as an agri-economist, and later rural development studies led me to rural sociology.
-I’ve spent years between Hungary and the Netherlands, two European worlds with different assumptions about freedom, community, and how life should be organized.
-This double perspective shapes how I see patterns others might miss.
-As my worldview broadened professionally, I also went deep into personal exploration: breathwork, running, meditation, understanding stress, and learning how the body and mind respond to both natural and modern environments.
-This combination gave me a multidisciplinary lens I can’t switch off anymore.
-As an anthropologist/ethnographer-like guy, I am constantly observing and monitoring human existence, which ultimately led me toward the topic of human–nature connection.
-The rural revival happening in many countries today, conscious people gravitating toward the countryside somehow confirms the hunches and interests I’ve carried all along.
+I was originally trained as an agri-economist, and later moved into rural development and rural sociology.
+I have spent years between Hungary and the Netherlands, two European contexts with very different assumptions about freedom, community, and how life should be organized.
+This double perspective strongly shapes how I see social, economic, and cultural patterns.
+Alongside my professional path, I went deep into personal exploration: breathwork, running, meditation, stress physiology, and the ways the body and mind respond to both natural and highly artificial environments.
+Over time, these threads merged into a multidisciplinary way of seeing that I cannot really switch off anymore.

-So being The Outside Thinker is about observing the world as it unfolds, from my unique perspective.
+Being The Outside Thinker is not about having a fixed position or offering answers.
+It is about observing the world as it unfolds, from a slightly offset angle.

 Thanks for being here.